dtrckd/simplon_datai_2020/brief_3/brief.md

 **4) Gradient descent ?**

+We want to observe the convergence of the performance.
+To do so, we want to implement our own version of the Logistic regression inference algorithm.

 > veille
 What algorithm uses sklearn to estimate the model parameters for the logistic regression ?

-We want to observe the convergence of the performance.
-To do so, we want to implement our own version of the Logistic regression inference algorithm.
+* What are the keys equations who need to implement the algorithm ?
+* what is the difference betwee the gradient descent and stochastic gradient descent ?

+Implement the gradient descent for the logistic regression.

 Show the convergence of the performance results with two graphics:
 * the **precision** score on testing set AND training set